-The Clinical Experience portion of the curriculum is arranged into six (6) clinical education courses, one course per semester.
+The Clinical Experience portion of the curriculum is arranged into six (6) clinical education courses.
 The clinical education courses are structured to complement didactic coursework.
-Fall and spring semesters consist of 15 weeks; summer sessions consist of 6 weeks per semester.
+Fall and spring semesters consist of 8 to 16 weeks.
+Summer sessions consist of 6 weeks per semester.
 The program concludes at the end of the spring semester in the second year of the program.
-The student is involved no more than forty (40) hours per week.
-These hours are divided between didactic course work, clinical laboratory instruction, and clinical experience.
-A student must successfully pass Clinical Experience with a grade of "C" or better to progress to the next semester.
+Time spent in the program is divided between didactic course work, clinical laboratory instruction, and clinical experience.
+A student must successfully pass Clinical Experience with a grade of "C" or better or satisfactory to progress to the next semester.